TheMrAI/TheMrAI.github.io/multithreading/multithreading.md

 lock free implementation, without checking it in the code is folly.

 Rule 3 is to preserve our sanity.
-If you decide to stretch the limits of your and everybody elses cognitive abilities coming after you, then it is for the benefits of all, that includes you too, to write the code in the simplest most straightforward way possible.
+If you decide to stretch the limits of your and everybody elses cognitive abilities coming after you, then it is for the benefit of all, that includes you too, to write the code in the simplest most straightforward way possible.
 No need for fancy shorthands and tricky constructs, instead be a little more verbose than usually necessary.
 [Bjarne Stroustrup](https://www.stroustrup.com/quotes.html)